-$^{^{2}}$ If experienced workers search for a new job that is similar to their previous job, they may have a more accurate self-assessment of their ability than thier potential employers.
-Such situations are not considered in this study.
+1If experienced workers search for a new job that is similar to their previous job, they may have a more accurate self-assessment of their ability than their potential employers.
+However, such situations are not considered in this study.

-3Although marital charm comprises various elements, for simplicity, most studies assume it is onedimensional and scalar.
+2Although marital charm comprises various elements, for simplicity, most studies assume it is onedimensional and scalar.
 Therefore, we adopt the same approach here.